rasgaard/02582notes/README.md

 Disclaimers:
 1. These notes are by no means all emcopassing as I sometimes skip parts or perhaps describe things a bit too vaguely.
-2. As mentioned, these were for my personal use, so don't see them as course curriculum.
+2. As mentioned, these were for my personal use, so don't view them as course material.
-3. I might have written down something completely wrong or missed a point, so read with caution.
+3. I might have written down something completely wrong or missed/misunderstood a point, so read with caution.